Quick facts

 The blacklegged tick carries Lyme disease and several other diseases.
 See the Minnesota Department of Health page on tickborne diseases.

-High risk areas for tick exposure in Minnesota include the north central, east-central and southeastern regions of the state, also extending into some northwestern counties.
-Greatest risk is found within hardwood or mixed hardwood forests, which provide suitable habitat for blacklegged ticks.
+High-risk areas for tick exposure in Minnesota include the north-central, east-central, and southeastern regions of the state, as well as some northwestern counties.
+The greatest risk is found within hardwood or mixed hardwood forests, which provide a suitable habitat for blacklegged ticks.

-Risk of bites from these ticks in Minnesota is highest during the spring, early summer, and fall months.
-Tickborne diseases have been increasing each year in the state.
+The risk of bites from these ticks in Minnesota is highest during the spring, early summer, and fall months.

 A blacklegged tick can only transmit disease to humans through a bite.
 They can’t do so by just crawling on a person.
 Even when biting, a blacklegged tick must stay attached for at least 24 to 48 hours to transmit Lyme disease (12 to 24 hours to transmit human anaplasmosis).